Skip to content

 Since security architects must balance technological and managerial roles, a master’s degree in cybersecurity is the perfect education to train you for this position.

-Salary For Master’s in Cybersecurity
+Salary For Cybersecurity Master’s Degree Holders

 Though cybersecurity jobs have a high median salary, information security analysts earn $98,355 per year.